MonoidMusician/blog/sources/selective_applicatives_theoretical_basis.md

 ------

-Better behaved instances (including those derived from monads, or constant functors of near-semirings) follow the structure of a near-semiring, to model control flow more precisely.
+Better behaved instances follow the structure of a near-semiring, to model control flow more precisely.
+This includes constant functors of near-semirings, instances derived from monads, and composition with semilattice-like effects like `Maybe`{.haskell} on the outside.

 - Right distributivity: `Sequencing (CaseBranch split cx cy) g = CaseBranch split (Sequencing cx g) (Sequencing cy g)`{.haskell}
 - Left absorbing element: `Sequencing (Absurd absurd) g = Absurd absurd`{.haskell}